HITS-MCM/MD-IFP/README.md

    1. Computing IFPs for system equilibration trajectory (dcd format)
    3. Computing IFPs for ligand dissociation trajectories (dcd format)
 ![HSP90](/images/ifp_RAMD_4MQT.png)
-*Variation of PL IFPs in one of the ligand iperoxo bound to muscarinic receptor M2 dissociation trajectory *
+*Illustration of PL IFP variation in one of the ligand iperoxo bound to muscarinic receptor M2 dissociation trajectory.*

 ### III. __IFP_generation_examples_Analysis.ipynb:__

 This example shows how RAMD dissociation trajectories can be analyzed using pre-generated IFP databases
 ![HSP90](/images/cluster-traj.png)

 *This plot illustrates ligand dissociation pathways in a graph representation derived from clustering ligand trajectories in IFP space and plotting them with respect to RMSD from the initial bound position.*